Vincit/objection.js/doc/1.x/migration.md

 and then the attacker could just take the password hash out of the movies's name in a client of some sort.

 For this attack to work, the attacker must already have an access to the API that modifies the user's information.
-Additionally and more importantly, the graph described above (and all other graphs I could think of) would only yield the password hash in the movies name **if the program sets the hash to the graph before the `upsertGraph` call is executed**.
+Additionally and more importantly, the graph described above (and all other graphs I could think of) would only yield the password hash in the movie's name **if the program sets the hash to the graph before the `upsertGraph` call is executed**.
 This is a highly unlikely scenario and in case of passowords, would require the attacker to be able to access a route that changes the user's password.
+The reference can never access the property in the database, only in the object itself.

 Even though there's very little chance this kind of attack could be carried out at the moment, I'd advice you to never use `upsertGraph` with `{ allowRefs: true }` and unvalidated user input with references!

+## relate method now always returns the number of affected rows

+`relate` used to return the inserted pivot table row in case of `ManyToManyRelation` and the number of updated rows in case of other relations.
+Now an integer is always returned.

 ## Rewritten typings